7 Japanese Things People Do in ‘Terrace House’ That May Puzzle Foreigners

 “Terrace House” has been a hit show in Japan ever since it debuted on Fuji TV in 2012, but its success didn’t reach beyond Japan until 2015, when it premiered as a Netflix original.
-Since then, “Terrace House” has become an international hit spawning four more seasons along with a legion of fans.

 The show has shown the world a much different style of reality TV compared to its American counterparts while giving foreigners a glimpse of Japanese society.
 While Japan is widely considered to be a globalized country, there are still many cultural quirks consistently displayed on screen that non-Japanese people could find puzzling.
 Here are seven we found: